10Duke/cpp-sample/README.md

     ));

     // Create the licensing client
-    // You can reuse the HTTPClient and JSONParser created earlier std::unique_ptr<tenduke::licensing::LicensingClient> licenses (new tenduke::licensing::DefaultLicensingClient(
+    // You can reuse the HTTPClient and JWTParser created earlier std::unique_ptr<xdlicensing::LicensingClient> licenses (new xdlicensing::DefaultLicensingClient(
         licensingConfiguration,
         httpClient,
-        jsonParser
+        jwtParser
     ));

     // Checkout the licenses